Technologicat/mcpyrate/doc/compiler.md

 `mcpyrate` stirs this picture up a bit.
 We always parse in `"exec"` mode, so we always have a module (sense 1).
 But also, because macro bindings are established by macro-imports, the principle of least astonishment requires that macros are looked up in a module (sense 2) - and that module must be (or at least will have to become) available in `sys.modules`.

 What this means in practice is that in `mcpyrate`, to run a code snippet generated at run time, there has to be a module to run the code in.
 The function `mcpyrate.compiler.run` will auto-create one for you if needed, but in case you want more control, you can create a module object explicitly with `create_module`, and then pass that in to `run`.
+The name for the auto-created module is gensymmed; but if you use `create_module`, the provided name is used as-is.

-This implies that, if you wish, you can first define one module at run time that defines some macros, and then in another run-time code snippet, import those macros from that dynamically generated module.
+Having the code snippet contained inside a module implies that, if you wish, you can first define one module at run time that defines some macros, and then in another run-time code snippet, import those macros from that dynamically generated module.
 Just use `create_module` to create the first module, to give it a known dotted name in `sys.modules`:

 ```python
 from mcpyrate.quotes import macros, q